 Rents cannot increase faster than wage growth indefinitely.
 At some point, rent increases will have to slow.

-Therefore, it is my belief that rent increases will begin to moderate in 1H2022 as home price growth slows, enough people finally move out of their parents’ homes or shed roommates, and housing construction bottlenecks decrease.
+Therefore, rents began to moderate by 1H2023 as home price growth slowed.
+Enough people finally move out of their parents’ homes or shed roommates, and housing construction bottlenecks decrease.

-If median rent price growth is really about 11.5% YoY in 2H2021, I suspect median rent price growth will slow to about 6% by the end of 2022.
-That’s still a 18.2% increase in rents in two years.
+If median rent price growth is 4.8% YoY for the entire 2022, I suspect median rent price growth will slow to about just 2-3% by the end of 2022.

 Advice For Renters Looking To Control Living Expenses

 As a landlord since 2005, generating positive returns was important so I could escape work earlier.
-Today, generating positive returns is important so I can better take care of my family.
+Today, generating positive returns is important so I can better take care of my family of four.
 Real estate income accounts for about 50% of our current passive income portfolio.

 At the same time, as a personal finance writer since 2009, I also have a goal of helping as many people achieve financial freedom as possible.
 This goal is why I've encouraged readers to buy real estate as young as they possibly can for so long.
 Inflation is too powerful of a force to combat.